 Q. How are the courses conducted?

 A. All SAT courses feature a best practise blended delivery technique.
-You will be provided with a CD ROM containing self-paced theory study.
-The CD ROMs feature text with colour photos, video and graphs for each Unit of Study.
+You will be provided with an online self-paced theory study.
 Upon completion of each Unit of Study a series of randomised questions will be asked.
 If you answered incorrectly you will receive instant feedback and will be able to study further then re-answer.
 Upon completion a Theory Acknowledgement with your name on it can be printed as evidence of your completion.
 We recommend you also do some observation of lessons at this time.
 You will then attend the Practical Induction of your course which focuses on transitioning you from theory to hands on practical.
 Once the Practical Induction is complete you will undertake On the Job training under the supervision and direction of a Lead Teacher.
 As your confidence and ability grows you will progressively become more involved in the lesson delivery until a Competency Assessment determines you are at the required standard to work independently.
 How long this can take is determined by your skills, knowledge and abilities.